jannis-baum/topic-evolution-model/definitions.md

 ## Finding topics

-A topic is a set of terms (words).
+A topic is a period's subgraph.

 ### Emerging topics